 Available hand-held GPS navigation sets, being affordable with accurate positioning, has made all other systems relegated to standby status in case the GPS suffers a breakdown or the US Government turns it off.
 The Decca system is expected to be withdrawn in the near future, leaving Loran as the main standby.
 More sophisticated instrument sets receive both GPS and Loran.

-This has changed the style of navigation, with the most basic GPS sets being able to store a number of waypoints.
+This has changed the style of navigation, with the most basic boat GPS systems being able to store a number of waypoints.
 When selecting a waypoint, the set tells you its distance from your position, its bearing, and the time needed to reach it at present speed, so a coastal passage becomes a string of waypoints that are in turn selected.

 The next stage does away with paper charts entirely by replacing them with CD-ROM discs which display the chart on a screen.
 Each chart can also be overlaid onto a radar display while a cursor can be moved around the screen to pick off and display the waypoints.